St Peter's Collegiate Church: Architecture

 St Peter's Church is built of red sandstone on an elevated site in the centre of the City of Wolverhampton.
-The oldest part of the building above ground is the crossing under the tower, which probably dates from the beginnings of the Abbey in 1200, followed by the Chapel of Our Lady and St George (Lady Chapel).
-Much of the Church was rebuilt and extended in the fourteenth century, in the Decorated Style.
-However, the Church was to be substantially altered in the middle of the fifteenth century at the expense of the town's wool merchants, with the addition of a clerestory to the nave, and reduction in height of the north and south aisles.
+The oldest part of the building above ground is the crossing under the tower, which probably dates from the beginnings of the abbey in 1200, followed by the Chapel of Our Lady and St George (Lady Chapel).
+Much of the church was rebuilt and extended in the fourteenth century, in the Decorated Style.
+However, the church was to be substantially altered in the middle of the fifteenth century at the expense of the town's wool merchants, with the addition of a clerestory to the nave, and reduction in height of the north and south aisles.
 The upper part of the tower was rebuilt around 1475 to a height of 120 feet, and the Chapel of St Catherine and St Nicholas (Memorial Chapel) was completed at the end of the fifteenth century.
 The chancel was reconstructed in 1682 following considerable damage caused to the original medieval one during the Civil War, and it was again completely rebuilt in 1867 as part of the extensive restoration of the Church under architect Ewan Christian.

+Window by Archibald John Davies depicting Sir Galahad before the image of Christ, c.1920.

 Unique features include the carved stone pulpit with a figure of a lion at the foot of the steps to protect the minister delivering the sermon.
 The font dates from 1480 with several stone carved figures and the west gallery dates from 1610, paid for by the Merchant Taylors' Company for use by the boys of Wolverhampton Grammar School.

 Near the south porch is a 14-foot-high stone column, carved in the ninth century with birds, animals and acanthus.
 It may have been a column pillaged from Roman Viroconium and brought to Heantune, either as part of a preaching cross or memorial.
 The carvings have deteriorated, but a cast made in 1877 can be seen in the Victoria and Albert Museum in London.

+The church contains two windows in the Arts and Crafts style by the stained glass artist Archibald John Davies of the Bromsgrove Guild of Applied Arts.
+The Sarah Eliza Brevett memorial window of c.1913 depicts Christian charity, while the Archibald Fisher Smith memorial window depicts Sir Galahad before the image of Christ, c.1920.